- How Much Does It Cost to Develop a Mobile App

 6. Maintenance and Upgrades

-Even if you already allocated a budget for app maintenance cost, unexpected updates often appear after launch, new OS versions, bug fixes, or scaling issues.
+Even if you have already allocated a budget for app maintenance costs, unexpected updates often appear after launch, new OS versions, bug fixes, or scaling issues.
 Failing to update your app can lead to security risks and poor user reviews.

 Common hidden maintenance expenses: